Director: Renny Harlin

 Released: October 11, 1996

 For a movie approaching its 20th anniversary, the action scenes hold up quite nicely and are still thrilling to watch.
-This was probably the third, maybe fourth time I've seen this movie and I'm still not quite sure the plot of this film!
+This was probably the third, maybe fourth time I've seen this movie and I'm still not quite sure what the plot is!
 All you need to know is that Geena Davis's character has amnesia and Samuel L. Jackson plays a detective trying to help her.
 When we first meet our main character, her name is Samantha Caine and she tells the audience she was "born eight years ago", that she doesn't remember anything prior to those years.
 She has an eight-year-old daughter named Caitlin, but doesn't know who the father is and she is seeing a guy named Hal (who is such a nonentity in the movie that I had to look up his name).
 She lives in a small town in Pennsylvania and teaches at an elementary school.
 She's the kind of woman who plays Mrs. Claus in the town's Christmas parade, doesn't curse, and scolds the next door neighbor boy for smoking.

 Memories began to trickle back after she suffers from a concussion after she gets into a horrific car accident when she hits a deer and goes flying through the windshield.
 This is just one of many scenes where something that should kill, or at the very least, break a few bones of one of the characters, happens.
 But she's just bloodied and is able to stand up and break the neck of the deer who is still alive and suffering.
 She breaks the neck with such ease that it makes you wonder if she's ever done this before.
 She has a dream that night where she's looking in the mirror and sees a woman who looks like her, except her hair is blonde and cut shorter and the woman tells her that her name is Charly and they'll soon be meeting.